clusterlink-net/clusterlink/website/content/en/docs/tasks/operator.md

 description: Usage and configuration of the ClusterLink deployment operator.
 weight: 50
 ---

-The ClusterLink deployment operator allows easy deployment of the ClusterLink project to the K8s cluster.
+The ClusterLink deployment operator allows easy deployment of ClusterLink to a K8s cluster.
-The preferred deployment approach involves utilizing the ClusterLink CLI, which automatically generates both the ClusterLink operator and ClusterLink components.
+The preferred deployment approach involves utilizing the ClusterLink CLI, which automatically deploys both the ClusterLink operator and ClusterLink components.
-However, it's important to note that ClusterLink deployment necessitates certificate peers for proper functioning.
+However, it's important to note that ClusterLink deployment necessitates peer certificates for proper functioning.
-Detailed instructions for creating these certificate peers can be found in theThe port flag is optional, and by default, ClusterLink will use any allocated NodePort that the Kind cluster provides.
-However, it is more convenient to use a fixed setting NodePort for peer configuration, as demonstrated in the tutorial sections..
+Detailed instructions for creating these peer certificates can be found in the [getting started]({{< ref "users#Setup">}}).

 ## The common use-case

-The common use case for deploying ClusterLink on a K8s cluster (i.e., EKS, GKE, IKS, etc.) is using the CLI command:
+The common use case for deploying ClusterLink on a cloud based K8s cluster (i.e., EKS, GKE, IKS, etc.) is using the CLI command:

 ```sh
 clusterlink deploy peer --autostart --name <peer_name> --fabric <fabric_name>